 In November 2020 the IGD population was adequately trained on the innovations introduced with the updating of the Organizational Model adopted by the Company.

 The Board of Directors appointed a Supervisory Board, which was assigned the task of monitoring and controlling the performance of the Model, its effectiveness, adequacy and compliance, as well as being responsible for updating it.

 The Supervisory Board has two reporting lines: a periodic one to the Chairman of the Board of Directors and the Board of Statutory Auditors, and a six-monthly one to the Board of Directors.

 The Supervisory Board specifically appointed an external consulting firm which provides the necessary operational support for the management and analysis of the established flow of information pursuant to Article 6, paragraph 2, subsection d) of Legislative Decree 231/01, in addition to carrying out specific audits based on evidence received through the above mentioned flow of information.

-The Supervisory Board in office, appointed by the Board of Directors on 6th June 2018 is made up of Gilberto Coffari, as Chairman, Alessandra De Martino and Paolo Maestri, all of whom possess those professional skills that are capable of guaranteeing within the Board itself the presence of specific knowledge needed in order to effectively carry out the duties which it has been assigned.
+The Supervisory Board in office, is made up of Gilberto Coffari, as Chairman, Alessandra De Martino and Paolo Maestri, all of whom possess those professional skills that are capable of guaranteeing within the Board itself the presence of specific knowledge needed in order to effectively carry out the duties which it has been assigned.

-The Supervisory Board will remain in office until the end of the current Board of Directors’ mandate, that is until the approval of the Financial Statements as at 31 Dcember 2020 by the AGM.
+The Supervisory Board will remain in office until the end of the current Board of Directors’ mandate, that is until the approval of the Financial Statements as at 31 December 2023 by the AGM.